nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_PERMANENT_STATE.md

 Let's break down what this component does:

-1. We import the `saveSurveySubmission` function (which we'll create next)
-2. We define a `handleSurveySubmission` function that:
+1. We define a `handleSurveySubmission` function that:
    - Checks if the clicked element has the ID "submission-button"
-   - If so, calls our `saveSurveySubmission` function
+   - If so, logs a message to the console

-3. We create and export the `SubmissionButton` component that:
+2. We create and export the `SubmissionButton` component that:
-   - Adds an event listener for click events
+   - Adds an event listener for click events and invokes `handleSurveySubmission` when a click happens
    - Returns HTML for a button with the ID "submission-button"

 ## Adding the Button to Main.js